All About Indoor Plants - Gerber Jameson: Propagation Features and Useful Tips for Proper Care

 The care is pretty simple, so even a child can grow it, which, incidentally, can be considered an analogue of a hamster or fish in the animal world, that is, with which you should start your path of floriculture.
 No less interesting is the appearance of the plant.
 Lush leaves, large sizes of inflorescences in relation to foliage - a bewitching sight.

-Watch the video: Gerbera Flower Facts (October 2024).
+Watch the video: Gerbera Flower Facts (December 2024).

 Leave Your Comment